chivandikwa/gatsby-casper/src/content/c-sharp-standards.md

 }
 ```

 ✅ **DO** bootstrap the logging and the application annotations (read by scrapping agents) in a way that ensures that at minimum logs/metrics are identifiable with what application sent the log, the level of the log, the source of the log (class/controller/action name, etc.), the deployment stack (i.e. k8s namespace) and other information like application region that are applicable.
-Additional information such as request hostname, accessed resource ids, etc. can further enrich logs.
+Additional information such as request hostname, accessed resource IDs, etc. can further enrich logs.

 ✅ **DO** tag logs that are not useful except in exceptional cases as `Debug` so that these by default are not shipped out to the sink.
-In the event of the exceptional need for these logs then the configuration can be updated to include `Debug` logs.
+In the event of an exceptional need for these logs then the configuration can be updated to include `Debug` logs.
 Examples of these kinds of logs are generated SQL queries from EF Core and transactional logs such as indicating the start of a job.

 ⛔ **DO NOT** ship logs directly to a log target.
 In the case of docker-based deployments like Kubernetes, a sidecar agent is responsible for scrapping pod logs and ensuring that they get shipped out to the sink and any other heavy lifting like dealing with network issues, buffering, etc.